 Want an odd blend of “basketball” and “football”?

-Below, we’ll discuss some of its terms.
-Keep them in-mind in case you decide to watch one of its games!
+Below, we’ll discuss some of the flag football positions.
+Keep them in-mind in case you decide to watch one of its games!.

 Below is a list of the most common offensive and defensive flag football positions.

 In any football game, the offensive line matters.
 In fact, it’s the heart of a team, and responsible for the point scoring.

 An offensive liner has many responsibilities.
 They’re mainly blocking for quarterbacks and running backs.

 Plus, they’re always in stand-by mode.
 Their job is to adapt to all forms of stunts initiated by the defense.
 Not to mention, they have to maneuver and create holes for run plays.

 They can also act as run plays to fool the defense.
 With the offensive line, you can engage defense in a way that allows easy point scoring.

 An offensive lineman needs a big and strong build.
 Plus, they need to be spread out properly to help advance team runs.
 Otherwise, the rest of the team may struggle!